kirill505/data-engineering-zoomcamp-/02-workflow-orchestration/README.md

 # Week 2: Workflow Orchestration

-Welcome to Week 2 of the Data Engineering Zoomcamp! 🚀😤 This week, we'll be covering workflow orchestration with Mage.
+This is Week 2 on the Data Engineering Zoomcamp! 🚀😤 This week, we'll be covering workflow orchestration with Mage.

 Mage is an open-source, hybrid framework for transforming and integrating data. ✨